• Recipes Index

 • Use boiling hot water instead of warm or cool water (This makes all the difference!)

 • Give dough time to rest, about 30 minutes.
-You can leave it in a large ball for this or you can break it in to the 16 pieces before letting it rest.
-I prefer to break it into the 16 pieces first.
+You can leave it in a large ball for this or you can break it into the 16 pieces before letting it rest.
+I prefer to break it into 16 pieces first.

 Step by step photos of how to make homemade flour tortillas.
 This collage has two photos showing one-inch dough balls on a black surface.